koply/koply-core/README.md

 `"owners": ["INSERT-YOUR-ID-HERE"],`: Bot owner id's.

+`"cooldown": 5000`: Cooldown for regular users.
+The bot owners are doesn't affect the cooldown.

 # Group Names And Descriptions

 `"info": "Bilgilendirme--Bilgi alabileceğiniz komutlar bulunur."`: The key named as 'info' for 'info' commands package.
 The group name is before then '--'.
 The group description is after then '--'.